Bronze levels

 AWARD VALIDITY :

-- Valid for 2 years if used as work permit
+• 2 years if used as a work permit.

 NEXT LEVEL :